zacharymeyerdev/3bodyproblem2d/README.md

 Imports I would like:
-matplotlib - for .animation and .pyplot numpy - for .array and .zeros
+matplotlib - for .animation and .pyplot numpy - for its various mathematical features

 I still need to learn the use cases for these libraries, so this project will mostly be about teaching myself about those.